terrylin8/GUI-TicTacToe-project/README.md

 - As a user, I want to be able to reload the player information stored

-- "Phase 4: Task 2", the class GameBoard and method putPiece() is now robust with a NotInBoardException
+- Phase 4: Task 2: the class GameBoard and method putPiece() is now robust with a NotInBoardException handling exceptions when putPiece() try to place pieces out of the array range of GameBoard
   - GameBoard.putPiece()

-the classes and methods in that play a role in this task
+- Phase 4: Task 3: If I had more time for this project, I would merge Game into GameBoard since I find the Game class quite redundant after drawing the UML diagram.
+I realized that the Game class would only ever have 2 players in it and both classes (GUI and GameWindow) that are associated with Game have 2 players in them already.
+The removal of the Game class while combining its functionality into the GameBoard class would improve my design by simplifying it.